Piotr Anderszewski

-Piotr Anderszewski (/pl/) (born 4 April 1969) is a Polish pianist and composer.
+Piotr Anderszewski (/pl/) (born 4 April 1969) is a Polish pianist.
+Based in Paris, where he spent part of his childhood, he has enjoyed an international career and has recorded widely, winning several awards.

 Early life and education

-Anderszewski was born in Warsaw, Poland.
-His father's family was part of Poland's aristocracy while his mother came from a Jewish Hungarian family.
+Anderszewski was born in Warsaw, Poland, to Polish-Hungarian parents.
+His father's work took the family to France when he was seven and they stayed there for seven years, "I started the piano in France [...] and French became my first language".
 He studied piano at the Chopin Academy in Warsaw (renamed Fryderyk Chopin University of Music in 2008) and conservatories in Strasbourg (with Hélène Boschi) and Lyon.
 At age eighteen, he spent a year in the University of Southern California Thornton School of Music in Los Angeles on a scholarship.
 Later in his twenties, he also studied with Murray Perahia, Fou Ts'ong and Leon Fleisher.

 Career

-Anderszewski first came to public attention at the Leeds Piano Competition in 1990, when he walked off stage in the semi-finals because he felt he had not been playing well enough; the piece was the Variations op.
+Refusing to enter to enter the Chopin Competition in Warsaw ("...to play only Chopin?
+I cannot. ...for the Chopin Competition you play only Chopin for four rounds"), Anderszewski first came to public attention at the Leeds Piano Competition in 1990, when he walked off stage in the semi-finals because he felt he had not been playing well enough; the piece was the Variations op.
 27 of Anton Webern.
 He made his London debut six months later at the Wigmore Hall.

 He has given recitals at the Royal Festival Hall, Carnegie Hall, Suntory Hall, the Herkulessaal in Munich, the Konzerthaus, Vienna, the Concertgebouw, the Auditorio Nacional de Música in Madrid, the Mariinsky Concert Hall in St. Petersburg and the Walt Disney Concert Hall in Los Angeles.
 Orchestras with whom Anderszewski has performed include the London Symphony Orchestra, the Berlin Philharmonic, the Philadelphia Orchestra, the Philharmonia Orchestra, the Royal Concertgebouw Orchestra and the Chicago Symphony Orchestra.
 In addition, Anderszewski has established a significant reputation for directing from the keyboard and has collaborated with chamber orchestras including the Sinfonia Varsovia, the Mahler Chamber Orchestra, the Camerata Salzburg, the Deutsche Kammerphilharmonie in Bremen and the Scottish Chamber Orchestra.

-Anderszewski's chamber collaborations so far have been primarily with violinists - as well as his sister Dorota Anderszewska (currently leader of the Orchestre national de Montpellier Languedoc-Roussillon), he has performed with Viktoria Mullova, Augustin Dumay, Gidon Kremer, Frank Peter Zimmermann and Henning Kraggerud.
+Anderszewski's chamber collaborations have been primarily with violinists - as well as his sister Dorota Anderszewska (currently leader of the Orchestre national de Montpellier Languedoc-Roussillon), he has performed with Viktoria Mullova, Augustin Dumay, Gidon Kremer, Frank Peter Zimmermann and Henning Kraggerud.
 He also appears regularly with the Belcea Quartet.